atharvthakle/LeetCode/Temporary/README.md

 ### Branding & Logos
 - Use given images for image-based logos and titles.
-- Use 'Logo.jpg' for the logo.
+- Use 'Logo.png' for the logo.
-- Use 'Frevo.jpg' for the title "FREVO" on home page and wherever needed.
+- Use 'Frevo.png' for the title "FREVO" on home page and wherever needed.
 - Home Page: Display the full FREVO logo image prominently at the top center.
-- Navigation Bar (corner/compact mode): Logo at one corner and dark mode switch at one corner
+- Navigation Bar (corner/compact mode): Logo at one side and the tabs at other side.

 ### Design Philosophy
-- Style: Fast, gamified, colorful but minimal, use gradients, do not overdo it.
+- Style: Dark themed, Fast, gamified, colorful but minimal, use dark gradients, do not overdo it.
-- Colors: Primary aqua/teal, secondary white/light grey, purple accent.
+- Colors: Use dark colours but do not overdo, use gradients for backgrounds o elements (whatever suits the best), make it dark aesthetic.
 - Typography: Rounded modern font (Poppins/Inter).
 - Visuals: Floating cards, donut & timeline charts, playful microcopy (e.g., “Nice save!
 You just leveled up your Vault 🎉”).